dankolbman/obsidian-daily-focus/README.md

 - **Base URL**: Your Jira instance URL
 - **jira CLI path**: Path to the `jira` (go-jira) executable (default: `jira`)

+### Delegation (Cursor)

+If you use Cursor, the plugin can add a **Next** column to the **Open Pull Requests** table with a single recommended `[Delegate]` deeplink per PR.

+- **Enable delegation buttons**: Adds one PR-focused delegation deeplink per PR (opens Cursor chat with a prefilled prompt)
+- The recommended action is chosen based on PR state (e.g., CI failing → investigate CI; not approved → respond/request review; approved → merge readiness).

 ## File Formats

 ### Daily Agenda (`daily/YYYY-MM-DD.md`)